 To this end, we aim to identify meaningful and clinically relevant markers from the findings of our basic research.
 To this end, we also use various statistical methods to analyze the diverse biopsychosocial data from different developmental periods.
 In translational research approaches, the results are used to identify markers offer risk and targets for intervention and prevention as well as personalized therapy options.
 The selection, application and efficiency of interventions are monitored and evaluated in clinical studies.

-Nine working groups
+Eight working groups